labd/intl-extractor/README.md

 ## How it works

 Scans input files for `useTranslations` or `getTranslations` usage using the TypeScript SDK.
 It will then merge them all together and check the source JSON file for label values.

+## Watch mode

+You can use watch mode by installing `@parcel/watcher` and using the `--watch` or `-w` flag.
+It's a really simple implementation that reprocesses all files whenever there's an update.